Bratz Go to Paris: The Movie

 Is it any good?

-It's not that BRATZ GO TO PARIS: THE MOVIE is bad because it's about the fun and frivolity of fashion; it's that it pursues these gendered notions so artlessly, and instead of exploring better developed characters or more realistic concerns, it relies on lazy stereotypes and obvious tropes that make your average Barbie flick look thoughtful.
+It's not that BRATZ GO TO PARIS: THE MOVIE is bad because it's about the fun and frivolity of fashion; it's that it pursues these gendered notions so artlessly.
+Instead of exploring better developed characters or more realistic concerns, it relies on lazy stereotypes and obvious tropes that make your average Barbie flick look thoughtful.
 With characters that feel barely distinguishable from each other, it's also hard to follow among the relentless pace of workouts, protein drinks, fashion mania, action sequences, and often unintelligible vocal fry.

 For girls wooed by the glitz and glamour here, a conversation about how these characters reflect the reality of a girl's world may be in order.
 Parents may find that earplugs help.